sifzerda/music-player/README.md

 ## (1) Description

 A personal project to create a react MERN stack app which has a number of simple games.
 I used trial and error and ChatGPT prompting.
 This was built with React, react-spring, styled components, react-player, Node, Javascript, and CSS.

+This has a basic attempt at a slot machine (incomplete), and working react music player loaded with several test songs.

 ## (2) Badges